Chorionic Villus Sampling (CVS)

 When are you informed of the CVS results?

-Dr Hurley will ring you with the Amniocentesis results as soon as they become available, and we also forward them to your referring doctor.
+Dr Hurley will ring you with the CVS results as soon as they become available, and we also forward them to your referring doctor.

 Fast FISH results are available in 24-48 hours.
 The full karyotype usually takes 10-14 days; microarrays usually take 5-10 days, and our team will call with all of your results whether they are normal or not.